chef-boneyard/chef-rfc/rfc1-in_parallel.md

 ## Future Features

+This is intended to give a flavor of the future--anything underspecified here will require a new RFC.

 ### Thread pool configuration

 The `Chef::Config.concurrency` parameter, and `--concurrency` argument to `chef-client`, limits the number of concurrent parallel resources globally.
 To limit them specifically, you add parameters to the `in_parallel` directive like so: